Gong’s Akshay Verma on scaling a Research team of 1

 Akshay Verma, the founding researcher at Gong, joined the Rally team on Nov 10 for an AMA on scaling a UXR team of one.
 Akshay answered questions about topics like his move from a large research team to a team of one, how research ops fits into his role, and making the case to scale.

 If you missed it, or want to revisit some of Akshay’s gems, we’ve put together highlights from some of the questions he covered.
-If you’d like to watch the full AMA, click here and we’ll email you a copy of the recording.
+If you’d like to watch the full AMA, head to our YouTube channel.

 🔑 Being a team of one = lots of opportunities to experiment and be curious.